-- to ensure business continuity when positions are filled by new, or 'acting' staff,
+- ensure business continuity when positions are filled by new, or 'acting' staff,

-- to enable more than one person to access email, eg. a team responding to enquiries, or an administrative assistant accessing their supervisor's email, or
+- enable more than one person to access email, eg a team responding to enquiries, or an administrative assistant accessing their supervisor's email, or

 Using a positional email address

 When you request a positional account you will be designated as the 'owner'.
 As the owner, you can manage additional user access by using security groups .

 You can switch from your own UNify account to the positional account inbox and folders to view, send and receive emails.

 - Adding a positional account (Windows)

 - Adding a positional account (Mac OS X)